diego64/challenges-Kubernetes/day_03/README.md

 ---

-### 🗃️ Commands for the file configured in rollingUpdate.yaml
+### 🗃️ Commands for the file configured in rollingUpdate.yaml | These commands are valid for the other file, just changing the network name

 <h4>From <code>source</code></h4>